Nathanloupy/42adv_rainfall/README.md

-# Rainfall Walkthrough
+# rainfall

-Rainfall is a wargame-style project inspired by the OverTheWire challenges, designed to teach and test binary exploitation skills.
-Each level presents a vulnerable binary that must be exploited to retrieve the password for the next level.
+This project is an ISO challenge, the second one of the security branch at 42 School.
+It focuses on `binary exploitation`, `stack overflows`, `format string vulnerabilities`, `GOT/PLT overwrites`, `shellcode injection`, `heap exploitation`, `environment variable tricks`.

-## Project Structure
+### Project Structure

-- `level0/` to `level9/` : Main levels, each with a `walkthrough.md` and a `flag` file containing the password for the next level.
+- `level0/` to `level9/` : main levels, each with a `walkthrough.md` and a `flag` file containing the password for the next level.
-- `bonus0/` to `bonus3/` : Bonus levels, with their own walkthroughs and flags.
+- `bonus0/` to `bonus3/` : bonus levels, with their own walkthroughs and flags.
 - Each `walkthrough.md` explains the vulnerability, the exploitation steps, and the commands used to solve the level.

-## How to Use

-1. **Read the walkthroughs**: Each level and bonus has a detailed walkthrough in English, explaining the binary analysis, exploitation, and the commands/scripts used.
-2. **Practice**: Try to solve each level yourself before reading the solution for a better learning experience.
-3. **Flags**: After exploiting a level, you will obtain the password (flag) for the next one, stored in the corresponding `flag` file for reference.

-## Example Level Structure
+### Example Level Structure

 ```
 levelX/
-  ├── flag            # Password for the next level
+  ├── flag            # password for the next level
-  └── walkthrough.md  # Step-by-step solution
+  └── walkthrough.md  # step-by-step solution
 ```

-## Topics Covered
+## Grading

-- Buffer overflows (stack/heap)
-- Format string vulnerabilities
-- GOT/PLT overwrites
-- Shellcode injection
+This project is part of my advanced curriculum at 42 School.

+- **Date of completion:** 2025-08-21
-- Heap exploitation
+- **Grade:** 125/100
-- Environment variable tricks